camunda-community-hub/spring-zeebe/README.md

 zeebe.client.worker.override.foo.timeout=10000
 ```

-You could also provide a custom class that can customize the `ZeebeWorker` configuration values by implementing the `io.camunda.zeebe.spring.client.annotation.customizer.ZeebeWorkerValueCustomizer` interface.
+You could also provide a custom class that can customize the `JobWorker` configuration values by implementing the `io.camunda.zeebe.spring.client.annotation.customizer.ZeebeWorkerValueCustomizer` interface.

 # Code of Conduct